jacopodonati/img-dl/README.md

 A simple browser addon that downloads images from sites.
 It will soon be released as a Firefox extension, and it's tested against Firefox and Firefox only.
 I plan to test it in Chrome in the near future.

-When possible, it tries to use the `download` attribute so the image will be automatically downloaded, but it rarely works.
+When possible, it tries to use the `download` attribute so the image will be automatically downloaded, but it rarely works on Firefox.
+The problem is that on Firefox Same-Origin is enforced (see [bug no. 874009](https://bugzilla.mozilla.org/show_bug.cgi?id=874009)).
 If you want to see what I mean, try it on Bing and you'll see the image won't open as a new URL, but it will be downloaded.

 The icon is based on a vector image by [Freepik](https://www.flaticon.com/authors/freepik).